ibm-cloud-docs/codeengine/cmd_defs.md

 **Command Options**
 <dl>
 <dt>`-i`, `--image`</dt>
 <dd>The name of the image that is used for this application.
-For images in Docker Hub, you can specify the image with `NAMESPACE/REPOSITORY`.
-For other registries, use `REGISTRY/NAMESPACE/REPOSITORY` or `REGISTRY/NAMESPACE/REPOSITORY:TAG`.
+The format is `REGISTRY/NAMESPACE/REPOSITORY:TAG` where `REGISTRY` and `TAG` are optional.
+If `REGISTRY` is not specified, the default is `docker.io`.
+If `TAG` is not specified, the default is `latest`.
 This value is required.
 </dd>
 <dt>`-n`, `--name`</dt>
 <dd>The name of the application.
 Use a name that is unique within the project.